REST API Introduction

 Key Concept: REST APIs use standard HTTP methods to perform operations

-The Four Essential HTTP Methods (Pizza Edition)
+The Four Essential HTTP Methods (langos Edition)

-MethodPizza ActionWhat It DoesNetwork Equivalent
+Methodlangos ActionWhat It DoesNetwork Equivalent

 POST“I’d like to order a large pepperoni”Create new orderAdd firewall rule, create VLAN